 Grand Traverse Lighthouse Museum accepts applications for volunteer lighthouse keepers for the season, April through December.
 You’ll work hard during the day greeting visitors, spouting historical information and helping with maintenance of the buildings and grounds, but, hey, it can’t be as grueling as the work of the 1880’s keepers, who spent their days filling lights with sperm oil, trimming wicks, polishing lenses.
 You can watch panoramic sunsets in the lighthouse tower at day’s end, and tuck up in your own bed in the northern apartment of the lighthouse.
 Volunteer keepers live at the light for one or two weeks.
 There is a fee for the program, and you must be comfortable speaking with the public and climbing lots of stairs.
-For more information and to download an application and handbook visit www.grandtraverselighthouse.com.
+View the application and handbook.

 The Grand Traverse Lighthouse is open daily May–October and weekends in November.
 Admission is $5 for adults, $2 for children (6–12) and 5/under are free.